anndi-russell/portfolio/README.md

 <h1>Anndi Russell, MS in Data Science</h1>
 <h3>Hello!</h3>

-<p>I am a job-seeking recent graduate of the University of Denver's Masters in Data Science Program.
+<p>I am a job-seeking recent graduate of the University of Denver's Masters in Data Science program.
 Please reach out if you'd like to discuss any aspect of my portfolio or my qualifications as a job candidate.</p>

 <br>